Mind Lab Pro® Ingredients

 Potential Nootropic Benefits: As a herbal Adaptogen, Rhodiola helps strengthen mental + physical stress resistance while supporting brain energy – promoting clear, calm thinking under taxing conditions.
 Rhodiola is traditionally used to enhance mental processing, memory, learning, attention span, mood and work capacity.
 It also gained fame as a legal performance-enhancer among Russian Olympic biathletes and powerlifters.

-- Mind Lab Pro®’s Rhodiola is standardised for a minimum 3% rosavins and 1% salidrosides, ensuring effective levels of active nootropics in each capsule.
+- Mind Lab Pro®’s Rhodiola is standardized for a minimum 3% rosavins and 1% salidrosides, ensuring effective levels of active nootropics in each capsule.

 Rhodiola has been linked to dose-dependent mental energy benefits in human clinical research.